Does your team need a challenge?

 Helping groups develop their goal setting, problem solving, and leadership skills is fundamental to all LUREC programs.
 By utilizing learning outcomes specific to each group, these skills are brought forth in ways that are fully applicable to everyday life at school, the workplace, church or home.

-The following pages provide details on the program offers available at LUREC, our lodging and meal options, and other important information.
+The following pages provide details on the program options available at LUREC, our lodging and meal options, and other important information.